 Request two references complete the online Applicant Reference / Recommendation Form on your behalf.
 One reference must be a teacher who has had you as a student in class.
 The other reference can be a teacher, coach, employer, advisor or mentor.
 Neither reference can be a relative or family member.
 Note: You will be asked in the Intern Application Form to provide the names and contact information for your references, and The World Food Prize Foundation may contact them to verify the information submitted.

 Print, sign, scan and upload the completed this Parent / Guardian Consent Form.
 All applicants, regardless of age, must have a parent or legal guardian sign the form.

-A downloadable copy of the application form is available HERE for your reference as you prepare your answers and materials, but you must complete the online application form below to be considered for the internship.
+A downloadable copy of the 2021 application form is available HERE for your reference as you prepare your answers and materials, but you must complete the 2022 online application form (not yet available) to be considered for the internship.
 All application materials must be uploaded together to complete and submit your application form online.